-Delawareans, like other Americans, are working longer hours, earning less, and seeing their benefits slashed, while struggling to save for their future and their children’s higher education.
-Meanwhile, corporations are raking in record profits, and CEOs and other executives are pulling in record compensation, hundreds and even thousands of times what their average or lowest-paid workers make.
-60% of Americans do not have sufficient savings to cover a $1,000 emergency.
-Almost one-third of Americans have less than $5,000 saved for retirement, while over one-fifth of Americans have nothing saved for it.
+Delawareans are working longer hours, earning less, and seeing their benefits slashed, while struggling to save for their future and their children’s higher education.
+Meanwhile, corporations are raking in record profits, and CEOs and other executives are pulling in record compensation—hundreds and even thousands of times what their lowest-paid workers make.
+Almost one-third of Americans have less than $5,000 saved for retirement, while over one-fifth of Americans have nothing saved.

-- Invest in green energy and rebuilding infrastructure to create quality, new, long-term jobs
+- Invest in green energy and rebuilding our infrastructure to create quality, new, long-term jobs

 Electoral & Campaign Finance Reform

-- Institute automatic voter registration, same-day voter registration, pre-registration for 16- and 17- year-olds, and mail-in voting
+- Institute same-day voter registration and permanent no-excuse mail-in voting

-- Make Election Day a holiday, and require employers to give paid time off for employees to vote
+- Require employers to give employees who need it paid time off to vote

 - Remove unreasonable barriers for third parties to the ballot, debates, and other forums

 Like our criminal justice system, our healthcare system is broken.
-In America, of all modern nations, we pay by far the most money for healthcare and have some of the worst health outcomes.
+In America, of all modern nations, we pay by far the most money for healthcare for some of the worst health outcomes.
 America is the only modern nation now witnessing diminishing life expectancies.
 Healthcare is a human right—not a privilege.
-We can afford to have the best healthcare in the world with much lower costs.
+At the federal level, we need Medicare for All.
+At the state level, there is much we can do.

 - Establish a statewide single-payer healthcare system or a public option like Medicaid Buy-In

-- Maintain and expand programs serving our most vulnerable like seniors and children
+- Maintain and expand programs serving our most vulnerable Delawareans like seniors, children, and veterans

 The Opioid Crisis